KaneEast/PTFLO/README.md

-### This project is currently under active development with plans for a future App Store release.
-The implementation follows mobile system design best practices to ensure UI stability and development velocity as features evolve.
-For that reason, the source code is not publicly available at this time.
-However, I'd be happy to walk through the implementation or share parts of the code during an interview upon request.**
+### This project is currently under active development, implementing a custom modular architecture designed for high UI stability and rapid feature evolution.
+This approach ensures a scalable and maintainable codebase as the app's features continue to change and expand.
+For these reasons, the source code is not publicly available at this time.
+I would be happy to walk through the implementation or share relevant code during an interview upon request.

 ### Update: Im reinveting this app to language learning focused product.